JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Use a combination of MLM contextual divergence and CLM perplexity to evaluate textual interestingness

-- Correlation of errors with length of output, cross attention, and query dilution
+- Correlation of errors with length of output attention dilution

 - Generate and identify rhetorical structures (including chiasmi) via language model